oracle/docker-images/OracleDatabase/SingleInstance/README.md

                       Supported 19.3 onwards.
        -e ORACLE_CHARACTERSET:
                       The character set to use when creating the database (default: AL32UTF8).
-       -v /opt/oracle/oradata
+       -e ENABLE_ARCHIVELOG:
+                      To enable archive log mode in the database (default: false) -v /opt/oracle/oradata
                       The data volume to use for the database.
                       Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!